Skip to main content

 List your education, relevant extracurricular activities and internship/professional experience.

-Provide good arguments about why you want to do this master's programme at Maastricht University and why you believe that you can successfully complete the programme.
+Give good arguments about why you want to do this master's programme at Maastricht University, and why you expect that you can successfully complete the programme.

-*Asa UM student it is not necessary to upload these documents in the MyApplication portal.
-Unless your passport is not valid on 1 September 2023; in that case you do have to upload a new copy of your passport.
+*As a current UM student it is not necessary to upload these documents in the MyApplication portal.
+Unless your passport is not valid on 1 September 2025; in that case you do have to upload a new copy of your passport.

 Documents that might be required depending on your (academic) background